All Series > Well-Ordered Soul > Part 4

 Related Scripture

-“Set your minds on things that are above, not on things that are on earth.” — Colossians 3:2 (ESV)
+“Set your minds on the things that are above, not on the things that are on earth.” — Colossians 3:2 (NRSVue)

-“Beloved, do not imitate evil but imitate good.
-Whoever does good is from God; whoever does evil has not seen God.” — 3 John 1:11 (ESV)
+“Beloved, do not imitate what is evil, but imitate what is good.
+Whoever does good is from God; whoever does evil has not seen God.” — 3 John 1:11 (NRSVue)

-“For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.” — Hebrews 4:12 (ESV)
+“The word of God is alive and active, sharper than any double-edged sword.
+It cuts all the way through, to where soul and spirit meet, to where joints and marrow come together.
+It judges the desires and thoughts of the heart.” — Hebrews 4:12 (GNT)

-“Therefore put away all filthiness and rampant wickedness and receive with meekness the implanted word, which is able to save your souls.” — James 1:21 (ESV)
+“Therefore, put away all filth and evil excess and humbly welcome the word that has been planted in you and is able to save your souls.” — James 1:21 (NABRE)

-“Why are you cast down, O my soul, and why are you in turmoil within me?
-Hope in God; for I shall again praise him, my salvation.” — Psalm 42:5 (ESV)
+“Why are you cast down, O my soul, and why are you disquieted within me?
+Hope in God, for I shall again praise him, my help.” — Psalm 42:5 (NRSVue)

-“Restore to me the joy of your salvation, and uphold me with a willing spirit.” — Psalm 51:12 (ESV)
+“Restore to me the joy of your salvation, and sustain in me a willing spirit.” — Psalm 51:12 (NRSVue)

 Related Quotes